When I first read the statistic from a Freelancers Union study that 1 in 3 US workers are freelancing, my jaw dropped.

 And just like that, we started planning for my exit.

-Here’s how you can build momentum to make 2016 the year you decide to go full time freelance:
+Here’s how you can build momentum to make this the year you decide to go full time freelance:

 1. Start saving now.